Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 If you received a “notice to appear” in court or where formally arrested for disorderly intoxication in Tallahassee or the surrounding areas in Leon County, FL, then contact an experienced criminal defense attorney at Pumphrey Law.

-Our attorneys are experienced in fighting these types of charges and related offenses for underaged possession of an alcoholic beverage or possession of a fake I.D.
+Our attorneys are experienced in fighting these types of charges and related offenses for underage possession of an alcoholic beverage or possession of a fake I.D.
 We also represent college students at FSU and FAMU.
+Click here to learn more about Fake ID Florida Law.

 The criteria to arrest someone for Disorderly Conduct (sometimes called “Public Intoxication”) is extremely subjective.
 Police officers have tremendous discretion in these cases and sometimes they exercises that discretion in a way that is unjust.